dniel/terraform/README.md

 Under the directory `envs` there is one directory for each deployment.
 - cloud is deployed to Amazon.
 - home is my primary deployment on-prem.
-- home-demo is a stack also deployed on-prem, just to make sure its possible to deploy multiple stacks in parallel on the same K8s cluster to run multiple versions of the same stack.
+- home-common is a shared services stack.

 To deploy an environment its meant to stand in its directory and do `terraform apply` Secrets are stored in encrypted files in the repo and contains a couple of variables